yunseo-kim/yunseo-kim.github.io/_posts/en/2024-11-18-how-to-support-multi-language-on-jekyll-blog-with-polyglot-1.md

   - /posts/how-to-support-multi-language-on-jekyll-blog-with-polyglot/
 ---
 ## Overview
-About 4 months ago, in early July of the [Holocene calendar](https://en.wikipedia.org/wiki/Holocene_calendar) 12024, I added multilingual support to this Jekyll-based blog hosted on Github Pages by applying the [Polyglot](https://github.com/untra/polyglot) plugin.
+About four months ago, in early July 12024, I added multi-language support to this blog, which is hosted on GitHub Pages with Jekyll, by applying the [Polyglot](https://github.com/untra/polyglot) plugin.
-This series shares the bugs encountered during the process of applying the Polyglot plugin to the Chirpy theme, their solutions, and how to write HTML headers and sitemap.xml with SEO in mind.
+This series shares the bugs encountered while applying the Polyglot plugin to the Chirpy theme, their solutions, and how to write the HTML header and sitemap.xml with SEO in mind.
-The series consists of two posts, and this is the first post in the series.
+The series consists of two posts, and the one you are reading is the first.
-- Part 1: Applying Polyglot Plugin & Implementing hreflang alt Tags, Sitemap, and Language Selection Button (this post)
+- Part 1: Applying the Polyglot Plugin & Implementing hreflang alt Tags, Sitemap, and a Language Selector Button (This Post)
 - Part 2: [Troubleshooting Chirpy Theme Build Failures and Search Function Errors](/posts/how-to-support-multi-language-on-jekyll-blog-with-polyglot-2)

 ## Requirements
-- [x] The built result (web pages) should be provided with language-specific paths (e.g., `/posts/ko/`{: .filepath}, `/posts/ja/`{: .filepath}).
+- [x] The built result (web pages) must be served under language-specific paths (e.g., `/posts/ko/`{: .filepath}, `/posts/ja/`{: .filepath}).
-- [x] To minimize the additional time and effort required for multilingual support, the system should automatically recognize the language based on the local path (e.g., `/_posts/ko/`{: .filepath}, `/_posts/ja/`{: .filepath}) without having to specify 'lang' and 'permalink' tags in the YAML front matter of each original markdown file.
+- [x] To minimize the additional time and effort for multi-language support, the build process should automatically recognize the language based on the local file path (e.g., `/_posts/ko/`{: .filepath}, `/_posts/ja/`{: .filepath}) without needing to manually specify 'lang' and 'permalink' tags in the YAML front matter of each Markdown file.
-- [x] The header section of each page on the site should include appropriate Content-Language meta tags and hreflang alternate tags to meet Google's multilingual search SEO guidelines.
+- [x] The header of each page on the site must meet Google's SEO guidelines for multilingual search by including appropriate Content-Language meta tags, hreflang alternate tags, and canonical links.
-- [x] The `sitemap.xml`{: .filepath} should provide links to all pages supporting each language without omissions, and the `sitemap.xml`{: .filepath} itself should exist only once in the root path without duplication.
+- [x] The site must provide all language-specific page links in a single `sitemap.xml`{: .filepath} file without omissions, and this `sitemap.xml`{: .filepath} file must exist only at the root path without duplication.
-- [x] All features provided by the [Chirpy theme](https://github.com/cotes2020/jekyll-theme-chirpy) should work normally on each language page, and if not, they should be modified to work properly.
+- [x] All features provided by the [Chirpy theme](https://github.com/cotes2020/jekyll-theme-chirpy) must function correctly on each language page.
+If not, they must be modified to work properly.
-  - [x] 'Recently Updated', 'Trending Tags' features working normally
+  - [x] 'Recently Updated' and 'Trending Tags' features work correctly.
-  - [x] No errors during the build process using GitHub Actions
+  - [x] No errors during the build process using GitHub Actions.
-  - [x] Blog post search function in the upper right corner working normally
+  - [x] The post search function in the top-right corner of the blog works correctly.

 ## Applying the Polyglot Plugin
-Since Jekyll does not natively support multilingual blogs, an external plugin must be used to implement a multilingual blog that meets the above requirements.
-After searching, I found that [Polyglot](https://github.com/untra/polyglot) is widely used for multilingual website implementation and can satisfy most of the requirements, so I adopted this plugin.
+Jekyll does not natively support multilingual blogs, so an external plugin is needed to meet the requirements above.
+After some research, I found that [Polyglot](https://github.com/untra/polyglot) is widely used for creating multilingual websites and could satisfy most of my requirements, so I chose to use it.

 ### Plugin Installation
-Since I'm using Bundler, I added the following to my `Gemfile`:
+Since I'm using Bundler, I added the following to my `Gemfile`.

 ```ruby
 group :jekyll_plugins do